IMPACT REPORT

 Don Bollinger

-Wilfred III & Phyllis Bussing
+Wilfred III and Phyllis Bussing

 Carol Christman